-Jeff has been a technician for four years, and received Sub-Zero and Wolf training in Madison from the manufacturer.
-Initially attracted to working on Sub-Zero and Wolf appliances because of their workmanship and general quality, once he learned American Appliance’s core values, he knew he was in the right place.
+Jeff has been a technician for four years, and received Sub-Zero, Wolf, and Cove training in Madison from the manufacturer.
+Initially attracted to working on Sub-Zero, Wolf, and Cove appliances because of their workmanship and general quality, once he learned American Appliance’s core values, he knew he was in the right place.

 Key to Great Service: “Listen closely to all the customer has to say, and not just about their appliances.
 You’ll learn more about their expectations and needs, leading to an effective repair and a better service experience.”

-David has been a Sub-Zero and Wolf technician for two years, with extensive training at the Sub-Zero, Wolf and Cove headquarters in Madison.
+David has been a Sub-Zero, Wolf, and Cove technician for five years, with extensive training at the Sub-Zero, Wolf and Cove headquarters in Madison.
 He loves working on high-end products, whose quality is backed up by glowing customer reviews.
 He also loves the great support structure at American Appliance, as no tech is ever truly alone in the field.

 Key to Great Service: “I always communicate my findings as I go, so the customer remains a part of the process.”

-Joe has been a technician for 27 years, 13 of which he has spent working on Sub-Zero and Wolf’s amazing products.
+Joe has been a technician for 27 years, 16 of which he has spent working on Sub-Zero, Wolf, and Cove’s amazing products.
 Having worked many years in the industry, he can confidently say that what American Appliance is doing in repair, and their approach to customer service, are totally unique.
 When he first read about American Appliance, he knew he wanted to work there.

 Key to Great Service: “Keep the customer informed at every step.”

-With 13 years’ experience as a Sub-Zero and Wolf technician, there isn’t much Doug hasn’t seen.
+With 16 years’ experience as a Sub-Zero, Wolf, and Cove technician, there isn’t much Doug hasn’t seen.
 He loves his job, loves the appliances he works on and the great customers.
 Most of all, he loves American Appliance, because it treats its employees with respect and integrity.
 The free donuts help too.

 Key to Great Service: “Be efficient, but don’t rush things.
 Take the time needed to do the job right.
 For example, I make sure to open the part box before I take anything apart.
 This simple step ensures I never waste the customer’s time.”

-Chris has been a Sub-Zero and Wolf technician for seven years, and the seven years before that he ran his own installation company as a sub-contractor for Sub-Zero and Wolf.
-He loves being a part of the innovative Sub-Zero and Wolf community, and enjoys hearing the pride and excitement with which customers talk about their appliances.
+Chris has been a Sub-Zero, Wolf, and Cove technician for ten years, and the seven years before that he ran his own installation company as a sub-contractor for Sub-Zero, Wolf, and Cove.
+He loves being a part of the innovative Sub-Zero, Wolf, and Cove community, and enjoys hearing the pride and excitement with which customers talk about their appliances.
 While he loved installation, he found himself attracted to the technical side of repair and the problem-solving that comes with it.
 Working with the great team at American Appliance is a much-appreciated bonus.

 Key to Great Service: “I try to build trust with every customer by sharing my expertise and resolving the issue.”

-This is Bryan’s 13th year working for American Appliance on Sub-Zero and Wolf appliances, and his 28th year servicing appliances overall.
-It was actually the appeal of working for American Appliance, and our focus on providing the best service experience possible for our customers, that led Bryan to become a dedicated Sub-Zero and Wolf service tech.
+This is Bryan’s 16th year working for American Appliance on Sub-Zero, Wolf, and Cove appliances, and his 28th year servicing appliances overall.
+It was actually the appeal of working for American Appliance, and our focus on providing the best service experience possible for our customers, that led Bryan to become a dedicated Sub-Zero, Wolf, and Cove service tech.
 He hasn’t regretted the decision for a moment.

 Key to Great Service: “1.
 Respect the customer’s home.
 2. Always listen to what the customer has to say.”

-Greg is going on his 8th year as a Sub-Zero and Wolf technician.
+Greg is going on his 11th year as a Sub-Zero, Wolf, and Cove technician.
 The unique service challenges posed by these intricately engineered appliances, and working to keep them in peak working order, is what got him hooked on the job.
 That said, the manufacturer training at Madison gave him the skills needed to meet the challenge, and the technicians at American Appliance share their experiences so all can continue to learn and improve.